 - PL/SQL engine separates PL/SQL units and SQL part in the input (as shown in the image below).

-- The separated PL/SQL units will be handled with the PL/SQL engine itself.
+- The separated PL/SQL units will be handled by the PL/SQL engine itself.

 - The SQL part will be sent to database server where the actual interaction with database takes place.